hzqst/VmwareHardenedLoader/README.md

 Do not install vmtools, it will ruin everything!

-use TeamViewer / AnyDesk / mstsc / VNC viewer instead!
+Use TeamViewer / AnyDesk / mstsc / VNC viewer instead!

 ## 1st Step: Add following settings into .vmx